swhook52/dotnetcore-blog/README.md

 I found it to be incredibly hard to get an example of how to use dotnetcore in a non hello world application.
 Outside of Getting Started tutorials people need to use real libraries and use them together to accomplish a goal.
 We want to pull from configuration files and we all have one off problems to deal with.

-I got frustrated one day when I was updating dotnetcore 1.0.0 to 1.1.0 and found it incredibly hard to find answers on how to fix it.
+I got frustrated one day when I was updating dotnetcore 1.0.0 to 1.1.0 and found it hard to find answers on how to fix it.
 So I decided to create a "latest dotnetcore" realistic example that uses common frameworks and patterns to see how dotnetcore really handles these situations.

 I chose the subject matter of a blog half because I'm mocking the getting started tutorials I am working to explain in more detail, and half because it's a concept that most of us clearly understand.

 I chose SQL Server as a database provider simply out of convenience.
-I'd like to perhaps create a branch that uses DocumentDB in Azure as well.
+I'd like to perhaps create a branch that uses a document store as well.

 ## Current Versions
-`Microsoft.AspNetCore: "2.2.0"`
+API TargetFramework: `netcoreapp3.1`

-`NETStandard.Library": "2.0.0"`
+Libraries: `netstandard2.0`

-`Microsoft.EntityFrameworkCore: "2.2.4"`
+`Microsoft.EntityFrameworkCore: "3.1.3"`

 ## Real World Uses